 Gender expectations and stereotypes may keep women from pursuing STEM careers.
 In school, boys are encouraged to be active and girls are more obedient and follow the rules.
 When going after work opportunities, women are more likely to be diligent about having all the prerequisites before they apply, whereas men just take the leap.

 Overall, if women can become self advocates and take some risk, they stand a better chance of having a very rewarding career.
 Also, the more female role models there are in STEM fields, the more likely other women will be attracted to the work.

-The 9th Annual Energetic Women Conference will bring together over 400 role models, many of them women, in the Energy feild.
+The 9th Annual Energetic Women Conference brought together over 400 role models, many of them women, in the energy field.